schollz/l_ll__l_/README.md

 if you are using crow, you can assign crow to specific sectors for [emitting pitches directly](https://www.instagram.com/p/Ch4daaDAdkG/) from spectrum emissions.

+## TODO

+- ux: grid+crow takes over each note
+- new feature: independent control of audio inputs

 ## Install